robotmedia/Lyt/README.md

 Lyt
 ===

-UIView category to make autolayout readable
+A UIView category to make autolayout readable and less verbose.